WL1218V - Wood lathe Vevor - Free user manual and instructions

 - Avoiding entanglement.
 Keep long hair and loose clothing articles such as sleeves, belts, and jewelry items away from the lathe spindle.

 - Face plate turning.
-When face plate turning, make sure the face plate is securely attached to the work piece and it is properly attached to the spind.
+When face plate turning, make sure the face plate is securely attached to the work piece and it is properly attached to the spindle.
 When face plate turning, use lathe chisels on the downward spinning side of work piece only.

-- SANDING/POLISHING.
+- Sanding/polishing.
 Remove the tool rest when performing sanding or polishing operations on the rotating spindle.

 ● The machine shall not be operated outdoors or in wet or damp areas.